Bianca Jackson: "Ricky & Bianca" and off-screen events (2002–2008)

 In the two-part special episode, "Ricky & Bianca", Ricky visits Bianca in Manchester in 2002, to discuss Liam.
 Bianca has been expelled from university and is working in a nightclub.
 Struggling to support Liam, Bianca gets caught up in a plan to steal £50,000 from her drug-dealing boss, Vince (Craig Charles).
 Ricky persuades her to return the money but Vince catches them and forces them to become his drug couriers.
 He sets them up, the dealers turn violent, and Bianca and Ricky narrowly escape when armed police raid the establishment.
 Fleeing, Ricky and Bianca spend the night together in a hotel room and decide to reunite.
 Ricky breaks the news to his fiancée Cassie (Sally Ann Triplet), who refuses to let him go, and tries to convince Bianca that she will be bored with Ricky, and to give Ricky custody of Liam.
 Bianca decides that this is right, and Ricky looks on heartbroken as she hitches a ride in a car and departs for a destination unknown.

 Off-screen, unbeknownst to Ricky himself, Bianca is pregnant.
 She starts a relationship with trucker Nathan Dean, who believes her unborn child is his.
 Bianca acts as stepmother to Nathan's daughter Whitney (Shona McGarty), but Nathan is killed in a traffic accident.
 Bianca becomes Whitney's guardian and gives birth to a daughter, Tiffany (Maisie Smith), named after her deceased best friend, but struggles financially.
-She becomes pregnant again during a brief fling with Ray Dixon (Chucky Venn), but it doesn't last long.
+She becomes pregnant again during a brief fling with Ray Dixon (Charles Venn), but it doesn't last long.
 Bianca soon meets a man named Tony King (Chris Coghill), who supports her through her pregnancy and adopts Ray's son, Morgan Jackson-King (Devon Higgs), when he is born.
 Tony appears to be a good father figure to her children; however, he is a paedophile who sexually grooms Whitney when she is just 12-years-old and they begin a sexual relationship behind Bianca's back for over three years.
 After Morgan is born, Liam returns to live with Bianca when Ricky begins dating a woman named Melinda (Siobhan Hayes), who does not like children.
 Tony and Whitney's abusive relationship continues secretly until Tony is imprisoned for assaulting a boy who propositions Whitney.